travis-ci/docs-travis-ci-com/user/reference/trusty.md

 ## Image differences from Precise

-In our Precise based environments, we've traditionally built a library of images based on common language runtimes like `ruby`, `go`, `php`, `python`, etc.
+In our Precise-based environments, we've traditionally built a library of images based on common language runtimes like `ruby`, `go`, `php`, `python`, etc.

-For our Trusty based environments, we're making a smaller set of images that
+For our Trusty-based environments, we're making a smaller set of images that
 includes:

 - A [minimal image](/user/languages/minimal-and-generic/#minimal) which contains a small subset of interpreters, as well as